I am an SEO.

 In order to live the lifestyle I want, traveling full-time and working to live instead of living to work, things have to be done as efficiently as possible.
 I can’t afford to waste time with bunk SEO techniques, which is why I’m constantly experimenting with new approaches.
 It’s a non-stop process of optimizing efficiency.

 This level of scaling would not have been available without partnerships.
 I know I’m not the best at niche selection.
 I’m borderline handicapped when it comes to writing sales copy.
-Teaming up with partners who excel at the areas in which I’m weak is the best business decision I’ve ever made.
+Teaming up with partners who excel in the areas in which I’m weak is the best business decision I’ve ever made.

 The Diggity Blog